-Define the coordination of necessary actions by the sponsor of the event and the responsible municipal, county, and State officials to provide for timely notification, warning, and evacuation in the event of an emergency, including catastrophic emergencies beyond the normal expected hazards, i.e., weather phenomenon, etc.
+- Define the coordination of necessary actions by the sponsor of the event and the responsible municipal, county, and State officials to provide for timely notification, warning, and evacuation in the event of an emergency, including catastrophic emergencies beyond the normally expected hazards, i.e., weather phenomenon, etc.

 Components of a Special Event Emergency Plan may include a(n):

 - Event Operations Location

 - Weather Monitoring

 - Access and Parking Considerations